santiago-abuawad/linuxenthusiastic/README.md

 ```
 - Hi, I'm hyns, a subject interested in computing
 - I am a software engineering student and I like to program
+- Focused on mobile development for ios
-- Today focused on pentest and bot development
+- As a hobby I pentest and develop bots
 ```